Mikea15/mikea15.github.io/_posts/2014-03-01-cancel-a-loop-in-a-task-with-cancellationtokens-in-csharp.md

 ---
 This post explains the use of Cancellation Token in C# using Tasks, which are available since .Net Framework 4.

-Say you&#8217;ve created a asynchronous Task.
-The method you&#8217;re running inside your task contains a loop ( infinite or not ), and you want to break out of it peacefully.
+Say you've created a asynchronous Task.
+The method you're running inside your task contains a loop ( infinite or not ), and you want to break out of it peacefully.
 You would need to create a **CancellationTokenSource** and pass a&nbsp;**Cancellation Token** to the **Task** so it can be accessed in the main loop.

 <!--more-->